Version: SG FLX

 encryption_at_rest.public_cluster_key: MIICIjAN...EAAQ==

-1. Restart each node.
+1. Restart each node as documented here.

 Initialize Encryption at Rest